-Adam Volbrecht is in his ninth season as head coach of the Wisconsin Lutheran College men's golf team.
-Volbrecht, who spent the 2007 season as an assistant coach prior to being named head coach, also serves as Director of Residence Life at WLC.
+Four-time NACC Coach of the Year Adam Volbrecht is in his 10th season as head coach of the Wisconsin Lutheran College men's golf team.
+Volbrecht, who spent the 2007-2008 season as an assistant prior to being named head coach, also serves as Director of Residence Life at WLC.

 Volbrecht coached the Warriors to the program's first-ever conference championship in 2015, as they defeated Concordia Wisconsin in a dramatic one-hole playoff at the NACC Championship.

 Volbrecht has coached seven different players who have received a total of 17 All-NACC honors in nine seasons as head coach, including Roger Fleming Players of the Year Jacob Mortell (2016) and Danny Behm (2009).

 A four-year letterwinner (2000-2003) on the Warriors men's golf team, Volbrecht served as team captain for two seasons.
 His career was highlighted by a second-place finish at the Lakeland Invitational during his senior season.
 He graduated from WLC in 2004 with a bachelor's degree in English.
 He went on to receive his master's degree in student affairs administration from Ball State University in 2006.

 Volbrecht attended Badger High School in Lake Geneva, where he was a two-year letterwinner on the Badgers' men's golf team.

 Volbrecht currently resides in Milwaukee with his wife, Taryn.
 They have two sons, Khalil and Jevan.